emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 3. Input `my_rule` as the rule ID, and set the rules in the **SQL Editor** based on the feature to use:

-   - To create a rule for message storage, input the following statement, which means the MQTT messages under topic `t/#`  will be saved to SQL Server.
+   - To create a rule for message storage, input the following statement, which means the MQTT messages under topic `t/#`  will be saved to Microsoft SQL Server.

      Note: If you want to specify your own SQL syntax, make sure that you have included all fields required by the data bridge in the `SELECT` part.